sahithyashelly24/project/README.md

 This project is designed to assist in mental health awareness and provide helpful insights from just a voice sample.

----

-## 🧭 Architecture Overview
+## Architecture Overview

 ![System Architecture](./assets/cognitive_vox_architecture.png)

 > The above diagram shows the complete pipeline — from audio input to transcription, emotion classification, and therapy prediction — built with FastAPI and machine learning models.

----

-## ✨ Features
+## Features

-- 🎤 **Audio Input**: Upload or record voice.
+-  **Audio Input**: Upload or record voice.
-- 🧠 **Emotion Detection**: Classifies emotions like Happy, Sadness, Anger, Anxiety, etc.
+-  **Emotion Detection**: Classifies emotions like Happy, Sadness, Anger, Anxiety, etc.
-- 📃 **Speech Transcription**: Converts speech to text using Whisper.
+-  **Speech Transcription**: Converts speech to text using Whisper.
-- 🔮 **Therapy Prediction**: Estimates how many sessions a user may need.
+-  **Therapy Prediction**: Estimates how many sessions a user may need.
-- 📊 **Emotion History Tracking**: Visual display of progress over time.
+-  **Emotion History Tracking**: Visual display of progress over time.
-- 👩‍⚕️ **Personalized Analysis**: Takes user’s gender and age into account for predictions.

----
+-  **Data Management and Safety**: Takes login and data isolation for each different login and stored in Database.

 ## 🛠 Tech Stack